eslym/dcyt-bot-v2/README.md

 # Discord Youtube Notification Bot v2

 A bot to receive notification from youtube when there is any update.
-Notification received via [Google Pubsubhubbub hub](https://pubsubhubbub.appspot.com/), live-streaming details are fetched by crawling youtube page.
+Notification received via [Google Pubsubhubbub hub](https://pubsubhubbub.appspot.com/), live-streaming details are fetched from YouTube Data API v3.
 All operations can be done by application command.

 To install dependencies: